Dubs000/FastAPISQLiteETL/README.md

-# Trustpilot Data Operations Test

 ## Project Overview

-This project is designed to ingest, process, and manage Trustpilot review data, offering a RESTful API for effective data handling.
+This project is designed to ingest, process, and manage review data, offering a RESTful API for effective data handling.
 It facilitates operations like data ingestion from CSV files, data standardization, and CRUD operations via an intuitive API.

 ## **Key Features**